-Students may challenge a university decision regarding the amendment of an education record by filing a request for a hearing with the Director of Student Life and Success.
+Students may challenge a university decision regarding the amendment of an education record by filing a request for a hearing with the Director of Student Life.
 The request must identify the contested record and specify the reason that the record is believed to be inaccurate, misleading or a violation of the privacy rights of the student.
 At the requested hearing the student will be given a full and fair opportunity to present evidence, and may, at their own expense be assisted or represented by one or more other individuals, including an attorney.
 If the university determines that the education record is not inaccurate, misleading or a violation of the student's privacy, the student may place a statement in their education record commenting on the contested content and/or stating the basis for disagreement with the university's decision.
-The university will amend any education record that is determined to be inaccurate, misleading or a violation of the student of the student's privacy rights.
+The university will amend any education record that is determined to be inaccurate, misleading or a violation of the student's privacy rights.

 The right to amend or correct an education record does not apply to routine grade appeals.
-Contact the Director of Student Life and Success at (972) 338-3632 for additional details regarding the process for amendment of education records or review the UNT Dallas Student Records Policy (7.003) at www.unt.edu/unt-dallas/policies.
+Contact the Director of Student Life at (972) 338-3632 for additional details regarding the process for amendment of education records or review the UNT Dallas Student Records Policy (7.003) at http://dallas.unt.edu/offices-and-people/university-administration/human-resources/university-policy-handbook.